 Individuals who expand their skills through the participation of an online healthcare administration degree program create solid foundations for future career success.
 Choosing an online degree program is a challenging process as students must select programs which meet their specific needs, educational goals, and personal preferences.
-To assist in the selection process, we’ve comprised a list of the best accredited colleges and universities offering the best health care administration programs in 2011.
+To assist in the selection process, we’ve comprised a list of the best colleges and universities offering the best health care administration programs in 2011.

 The following list offers students the top 10 online healthcare administration colleges to propel your educational, career, and personal goals: